weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-anyscale.md

 #### Example - single result

 Here is an example of a query where:
-* we run a vector search (with `nearText`) to find articles about "Italian food"
+* we get a podcast clip (with limit 1)
-* then we ask the generator module to describe each result as a Facebook ad.
+* then we ask the generator module to summarize the content into one sentence.
-  * the query asks for the `summary` field, which it then includes in the `prompt` argument of the `generate` operator.
+  * the query asks for the `speaker` and `content` fields, which are then included in the `prompt` argument of the `generate` operator.

 import AnyscaleSingleResult from '/_includes/code/generative.anyscale.singleresult.mdx';